 This is a big one, and you should always take your cat to the vet if you notice a sudden hatred from them.

-If a cat is bored, it may tend to be aggressive, and they might have behavioral issues.
+If a cat is bored, it may tend to be aggressive, and it might have behavioral issues.
 Exercise and play are a part of a cat’s life, and you need to give them that.

 Some ways to help with their boredom is to do the following: